braziljs/conf-boilerplate/README.md

 ## Customization

-The project already comes with a visual template, feel free to use it, but we recommend you create your own in order to put your own identity in the event.
+The project already comes with a visual template.
+Feel free to use it, but we recommend that you create your own in order to put your own identity in the event.

 Anyway, we have prepared something highly customizable for you, so for most of the changes just go to the `docpad.js` and change the value of variables.